-Kids Central continues its' commitment to utilization of evidence based Diversion Programming in Circuit 5.
+Kids Central continues its commitment to the utilization of evidence based Family Preservation programming in Circuit 5.
 The redesign was founded on a continuum of evidence based interventions offered by a trained contingent of providers.
-Kids Central has maintained a dedication to the utilization of diversion services in an effort to keep families out of the child welfare judicial system.
-The utilization of evidence based services aligns the Diversion Program with family-centered practices replicable in diverse geographic/demographic settings.
-The transformation will provide a roadmap to Child Protective Investigators (CPI) and the Diversion staff will promote consistency in practice, and align the "right" service with a family's identified needs.
-Below are descriptions of selected interventions.
-They empower families to become engaged in their own service plans and outcomes.
-The diversion programming consists of Nurturing Parenting and Family Connections.
+Kids Central has maintained a dedication to the utilization of Family Preservation services in an effort to keep families out of the child welfare judicial system.
+The utilization of evidence based services aligns the Family Preservation Programs with family-centered practices replicable in diverse geographic/demographic settings.
+This transformation provides a roadmap to Child Protective Investigators (CPI) and the Family Preservation staff and promotes consistency in practice and aligns the "right" service with a family's identified needs.
+Below are descriptions of selected interventions which empower families to become engaged in their own service plans and outcomes.
+The Family Preservation programming consists of Safety Management Services, Family Group Decision Making (FGDM), Nurturing Parenting, Parenting Journey and Family Connections.

-Kids Central used a collaborative approach and invited our case management partners, diversion providers, and the Department of Children and Families to the table as we explored ways to improve our system of care.
+Kids Central has absorbed the Family Preservation programs and now provides direct oversight of the five (5) services offered in the circuit to provide a more seamless transition of service referrals and more agility with service delivery to families in need.
+Kids Central will continue to use a collaborative approach and invite our case management partners and the DCF to the table as we explore ways to improve our system of care.
 Data indicated most families in Circuit 5 became engaged with the child welfare system due to substance abuse and/or neglect issues.
 As a result, interventions were chosen based on effectiveness in ameliorating issues and treating families where substance abuse or severe neglect is likely to result in removal of the child.
 Interventions will be provided in the context of the Department's Safety Decision Making Methodology.